Iconic Foods of Canada: Manitoba

 Mennonite cuisine is well represented with dishes like vareniki (Mennonite perogies), Kiekle (noodles with cream gravy), Rollkuchen (a flat crispy pastry typically eaten with watermelon), Pluma Moos (a sweet plum soup), roasted sunflower seeds (eaten during baseball games).

-Perhaps the most well known Mennonite food in Manitoba is Farmer’s Sausage, a smoked raw pork sausage that is lean and modestly seasoned.
+Perhaps the most well known Mennonite food among the foods of Manitoba is Farmer’s Sausage, a smoked raw pork sausage that is lean and modestly seasoned.
 It started gaining widespread popularity (outside of Mennonite families) in the 1980’s when it was first stocked on grocery shelves.

 The sausage is traditionally served with noodles in a cream sauce, though Farmer’s Sausage Burgers have become common.
 Here are a few fun ways restaurants are serving farmer’s sausage: